Botanical garden: Temperate

-The first botanical gardens in Australia were founded early in the 19th century.
-The Royal Botanic Gardens, Sydney, 1816; the Royal Tasmanian Botanical Gardens, 1818; the Royal Botanic Gardens, Melbourne, 1845; Adelaide Botanic Gardens, 1854; and Brisbane Botanic Gardens, 1855.
+The first botanical gardens in Australia were founded early in the 19th century: the Royal Botanic Gardens, Sydney, 1816; the Royal Tasmanian Botanical Gardens, 1818; the Royal Botanic Gardens, Melbourne, 1845; Adelaide Botanic Gardens, 1854; and Brisbane Botanic Gardens, 1855.
 These were established essentially as colonial gardens of economic botany and acclimatisation.

-South Africa has 10 national-level botanical gardens, all overseen by the South African National Biodiversity Institute.
+South Africa has 10 national botanical gardens, all overseen by the South African National Biodiversity Institute.
 The oldest in South Africa is the 1851 Durban Botanic Gardens.
-The Kirstenbosch National Botanical Garden is the most famous and developed garden in the country, established in 1913, on a site dating to 1848.
+The Kirstenbosch National Botanical Garden is the most famous and developed garden in the country, established in 1913 on a site dating to 1848.
 It covers 36 hectares, with an additional 528 hectares of mountainside wilderness forming part of the garden.
 Stellenbosch University Botanical Garden is South Africa's oldest university botanical garden; it was established in 1922.
 Also in the country is the Karoo Desert National Botanical Garden, founded in 1921 and relocated in 1945.
 Elsewhere in Africa, Orman Garden at Giza in Egypt was founded in 1875.